gabrielruiz/laravelAPI/README.md

 LARAVEL COMMANDS (Always in the root folder):

-*Run the application (if it works you can browser this URL http://127.0.0.1:8000):
+*Run the application (if it works you can browser this URL http://127.0.0.1:8000.
+If you want another port use --port=[your-port-number]):

-php arisan serve
+php artisan serve

 *Command to create test migration tables: